Tom Magee: Strength Sports

-In 1984 Magee competed as a bodybuilder to win the Mr. British Columbia bodybuilding title.
+In 1984, Magee competed as a bodybuilder and won the Mr. British Columbia bodybuilding title.

 Professional wrestling career

+Stampede Wrestling and Japan (1985-1986)

 Magee also had a brief career as a professional wrestler from 1985–1990, wrestling for the World Wrestling Federation (WWF) and in Japan.
-The man who chose to train Magee was Stu Hart.
-He wrestled in 1985 in Stampede Wrestling.
+Magee was primarily trained by Stu Hart in Stampede Wrestling, where he wrestled in 1985.

 He received acclaim after one of his first matches on February 22, 1986, in the main event of a major All Japan Pro Wrestling show, where he took on Riki Choshu.
 Dave Meltzer of the Wrestling Observer Newsletter said of his first match: "He was the greatest combination of strength and agility the business had ever seen".
-Magee was given the nickname "MegaMan" and named third runner-up for the Pro Wrestling Illustrated Rookie of the Year in 1986, which was won by Lex Luger.
+Magee was given the nickname "Mega Man" and named third runner-up for the Pro Wrestling Illustrated Rookie of the Year in 1986, which was won by Lex Luger.

-World Wrestling Federation (1986–1990)
+World Wrestling Federation (1986–1989)

 Magee was signed by the WWF shortly thereafter.
 He defeated Bret Hart on October 7, 1986 in Rochester, New York at a television taping.
-The infamous match, a carry job by Hart, reportedly impressed WWF chairman Vince McMahon; the tape was thought to have been lost, as the WWE could not locate it in its vault, but has recently been uncovered.
+The infamous match, a carry job by Hart, reportedly impressed WWF chairman Vince McMahon; the tape was thought to have been lost, as the WWE could not locate it in its vault, but was uncovered over 30 years later.
 On May 13, 2019, the WWE Network aired a short documentary special entitled Holy Grail: The Search for WWE's Most Infamous Lost Match which detailed the legend behind the match, the recovery of the tape, and even featured a short interview with Magee himself interspersed with clips of his short career in the then-WWF.

 After the Hart dark match, Magee began wrestling on C-level house shows in January 1987, facing Terry Gibbs, Barry O, and Frenchy Martin.
 He remained undefeated through the winter and spring, but the WWF gradually cooled on the young prospect.

 Magee would be seen only sporadically afterwards.
 He wrestled a handful of house shows in Canada in January 1988, defeating Iron Mike Sharpe.
 On December 6, 1988 Magee returned and faced Arn Anderson at a WWF Superstars of Wrestling taping in Daytona Beach, Florida, winning via countout.
 Magee made a heel turn in the spring of 1989, wrestling as "MegaMan Magee".
 In April he was managed by Jimmy Hart at a Superstars of Wrestling tapings.
 As a heel he then faced Tim Horner in a series of house shows.

+Return to Japan (1988)

+In March 1988, Magee returned to All Japan Pro Wrestling where worked until April of that year.

+New Zealand (1990)

 Magee's final WWF action came on a joint WWF / Arena Wrestling Alliance tour of New Zealand in April 1990, where he defeated Royal Viking in multiple encounters.

 Acting

-Magee left wrestling quietly in 1990 and appeared in several movies in 1990 and 1991, most notably a film titled Stone Cold, involving a fight scene with the film's lead actor Brian Bosworth.
+Magee left wrestling quietly in 1990 and appeared in several movies in 1990 and 1991, most notably a film titled Stone Cold.

 Later, Magee worked as a trainer at the world famous Gold's Gym in Venice Beach, California.